ollej/rusty-slider/README.md

 ### Run code blocks

+When the command line flag `--enable-code-execution` is used, it is possible to run shell code in code blocks and show the result.

 Code blocks marked with `bash` can be executed by pressing the `enter` key.
 The output will be added in a new code block at the bottom of the slide.